scilus/tractoflow_documentation/source/pipeline/launch.rst

     srun nextflow -c singularity.conf run tractoflow/main.nf --root input_folder --dti_shells "DTI_SHELLS" --fodf_shells "FODF_SHELLS" -with-singularity singularity_name.img -with-mpi -resume

-As a local computer, you must to bind your storage disk to the singularity (Please see :ref:`mounted_partition` subsection above).
+As a local computer, you must bind your storage disk to the singularity (Please see :ref:`mounted_partition` subsection above).

 To launch the pipeline on the HPC: